smaw-tech/Party-Star-Doc/README.md

 - **Zero transcription errors**: No more incorrect user IDs or amounts due to typos
 - **Reduce support tickets by 80%**: Resellers self-serve via API instead of messaging for each order
 - **24/7 availability**: API processes orders even when your team is offline (nights, weekends, holidays)
-- **Eliminate web interface bottlenecks**: No more CS staff waiting for web pages to load
+- **Eliminate mobile app bottlenecks**: No more CS staff manually typing on mobile devices

 ### Stronger Partner Relationships
 - **Build trust through reliability**: 99.9% uptime and instant order confirmations strengthen credibility